 How To Avoid Eye Strain During Long Working Hours?

-Try these following tips and tricks on how to fight eye strain during all those late work nights and study sessions.
+Try the following tips and tricks on how to fight eye strain during all those late work nights and study sessions.

 Take a Break